lacanoid/datalink/ROADMAP.md

 - ✔︎ make this work better with pg_dump
 - ✔︎ dlurlcomplete() must include token
 - ✔︎ update trigger on dl_columns to call datalink.modlco()
+- ✔︎ optimize table triggers (do not install them if mco=0)
 - more compact datalink storage (use 1 letter keys)
 - throw errors if datalinker is not running when it should
 - create explicit datalink.exists function